bmbove/flask-static-homepage/content/posts/2016-09-10-sous-vide-on-the-cheap-with-a-slow-cooker-conversion/sous-vide-on-the-cheap-with-a-slow-cooker-conversion.md

 ### [W1209] Temperature Controller

 ![W1209](assets/images/01-w1209.jpg)

+The temperature controller, labeled [W1209-Ver1.2], cost a little over $2.
+There's no way that I could build something similar for less than that, so as long as it works, these things are a great deal.
 The controller could easily have its own post, and will as soon as I have some time to put in to it.
 The setup is pretty straight-forward; a sealed probe on about 1.5' of wire, a 3x7 segment display, a couple buttons, some screw terminals, a microcontroller, and a relay.

 ![nothing says reliable like 100 write cycles before data integrity issues](assets/images/02-stm8.jpg)